-The City has developed a stormwater management ordinance (Ordinance 2021-11) which includes a section specifically for newly developed and redeveloped construction sites.
+The City has developed a stormwater management ordinance (Ordinance 2022-11) which includes a section specifically for newly developed and redeveloped construction sites.
 The ordinance was added to the City's Storm Water Management Plan submitted March 31, 2022.
-A more detailed report of the activities related to this ordinance will be included in next year's report.
+After a few stagnant years, there are 4 planned construction projects.
+This ordinance has streamlined the submittal and review of BMP plans.